Kikismine/Krystale-OS/README.md

 # Krystale OS
 An operating system.

-Information about build, version and technics paramaters in 'build.txt'
+Information about build, version and technic paramaters in 'build.txt'